 I am so glad you found this site.
 From Strength to Strength is a blog about the strength that comes from pursuing God regardless of our circumstances.
-It is largely about children, parenting, foster care, and the grief of pregnancy and infant loss.
+It is largely about children, parenting through foster care and adoption, and the grief of pregnancy and infant loss.
 It is also about intentionality, choosing joy, living life on mission, making (and teaching our children to make) healthy choices, and pursuing a deeper walk with God.
 But most of all it is about God’s faithfulness and His strength that has carried me, and can do the same for you.

 More about Zori

 I am a Jesus-follower who is passionate about growing to be more like Him, a Pennsylvania girl transplanted to West Virginia, and a wife to the man who sometimes knows me better than I know myself.
-I have been a mother to 9 who have entered our lives through birth or foster care in the past three and a half years, yet am only currently mothering one dear girl who does not yet share our last name.
+I have been a mother to 10 who have entered our lives through birth, foster care, or adoption in the past four years, yet only two have gotten to stay.
 I’m a lover of all things peaceful, beautiful, and outdoorsy.
 My creative outlets are cooking, gardening, and writing.
 A teacher by profession, I began my dream of being a homemaker over a year ago, and am now finally embarking on the adventure of blogging.

 Here are some personal tidbits that reflect my unique perspective , informing my thinking, living, and writing: